DBRE starts from self-proclaimed

 This year, I was in charge of upgrading Ameba's Aurora MySQL.
 Details are summarized in the following blog, so please take a look.

-Each business division and subsidiary had an SRE or a similar organization, and each was dealing with the Aurora upgrade, so this channel was used to share knowledge and provide advice.
+Each business division and subsidiary had an SRE or similar organization, and each was dealing with the Aurora upgrade, so this channel was used to share knowledge and provide advice.

 As a result, there are many MySQL clusters in operation, and the issue is that information about these clusters is not comprehensively documented.